alexruizprado/azure-pipelines-angular-cli-task/README.md

     verbose: true
     debug: false
 ```
-For a full YAML template sample file, look at [pipeline.yaml](pipeline.yaml) in this repo.
+For a full YAML template sample file, look at [pipeline.yaml](pipeline.yaml) in the repo.

 ### Contributing
 If you like the extension and have some feedback, recommendations or issues to report, please do so on the Github repo.
 Pull requests are always welcome!